varshithm7x/Portfolio-Website/README.md

 - **About**: Personal background and interests
 - **Skills**: Technical skills and areas of expertise
 - **Projects**: Showcase of key projects including CadGPT, CVSorter, and MathBox
+- **Achievements**: Awards and recognitions from hackathons and competitions
 - **Contact**: Social media links and contact information

 ## Local Development